-The workshop will be presented by Brian Farrell and Melika Sharifi.
+The workshop will be presented by Brian Farrell, Melika Sharifi, and Jenny Druhan.
 Brian and Melika are Geochemists at Aqueous Solutions LLC, maker of The Geochemist's Workbench®.

 Free parking is available immediately outside the club.
 The workshop starts at 8:30 am sharp each day and continues to about 5:00 pm.

 Please arrive a few minutes early on the first day to set up your workspace.
 We will wrap up on the second day in time to attend the GSA Icebreaker reception.

 Space is limited, so sign up early.
 The registration fee of $699 includes all course materials.